Visualising the Spioenkop throughout time

-The first use case as part of the Blue Balance project was centred around coastal transition.
-There the focus was put on contextualising this transition by showing how our coast evolved through time.
+In this first use case the emphasis was put on coastal transition.
+There, the focus was put on contextualising this transition by showing how our coast evolved through time.
 For this, a critical point of the coast was chosen, Wenduine.
 The location allowed us to show a variety of elements from its viewpoint, the Spioenkop.
+From the Spioenkop, various natural and human elements can be seen in the landscape.
+We were inspired to create visuals for the past from the exact point of view of someone standing on the Spioenkop.
+This “viewpoint” allows viewers to immerse themselves in the past while comparing it to the current landscape.

 Spioenkop, Wenduine (credits image DPG)